|Nutritional Guidelines (per serving)|

 In a separate small bowl, combine red wine, beef broth, and tomato paste until smooth.
 Pour mixture down the side of the pan, tilting to distribute evenly over the bottom.
 Cover pan with foil, crimping around the edges to seal tight.

-Bake for 2 1/2 to 3 hours, until meat is tender.
+Bake for 2 1/2 to 3 hours, until the meat, is tender.
 Slice pot roast and serve with roasted vegetables and pan gravy.

 - In addition to being sold in cans, tomato paste also is sold in tubes (like toothpaste) for those times when you just need a tablespoon or two.
 Refrigerate after opening, and it will last a couple of months.